IBM-Security/verify-keycloak-integration/hld.md

 * **Jessica** - End user of a customer's Keycloak deployment.
 Jessica will benefit from the CI - Keycloak integration by being able to use additional authentication factors to access her Keycloak account.

-### 5.2 Scenarios
+### 5.2.
+Scenarios

-#### 5.2.1 As a keycloak developer (Alice), I want to be able to download Cloud Identity Extensions to drop into my Keycloak Deployment
+#### 5.2.1.
+As a Keycloak developer (Alice), I want to be able to download Cloud Identity Extensions to drop into my Keycloak Deployment.

-#### 5.2.2 As a keycloak end user (Jessica), I want to be given the option to setup passwordless authentication for my account so I don't have to use my username and password anymore.
+#### 5.2.2.
+As a Keycloak end user (Jessica), I want to be given the option to setup passwordless authentication for my account so I don't have to use my username and password anymore.
 (IBM Verify - QR Code variant)

 During a _normal_ authentication flow, Jessica will be prompted with an option to setup passwordless authentication by installing IBM Verify on her mobile device, and completing the registration process in her current session.
 See the below sequence diagram for what that flow will look like: